 Losses that could arise from failed or inadequate internal processes, people, and systems or from external events is termed as operational risk.
 It also includes legal risk but does not incorporate strategic or reputation risk.
 Humans are prone to making errors and mistakes, and such errors can occur in the banking industry due to improper operational risk analysis.
 Filling incorrect information while clearing a financial instrument can cause loss of time to rectify that error and in some cases loss of money due to improper crediting of balance.
 Apart from human risk, operational risk can also occur due to system risk or process risk.

-Liquidity risk arises when banks perform inadequate risk analysis relating to marketability of an investment which cannot be sold quickly enough to prevent a loss.
-In simple terms, it is a risk that disables a bank from carrying out their day-to-day cash transactions.
-Even though it may seem like a theoretical example, it happened in Northen England when one of the bank was taken over by the government due to its inability to repay the investors during the 2008 global crisis.
+Liquidity risk arises when banks perform inadequate risk analysis relating to the marketability of an investment that cannot be sold quickly enough to prevent a loss.
+In simple terms, it is a risk that disables a bank from carrying out its day-to-day cash transactions.
+Even though it may seem like a theoretical example, it happened in Northern England when one of the banks was taken over by the government due to its inability to repay the investors during the 2008 global crisis.